gaberomualdo/word-search-creator/README.md

 # Word Search Creator

+Creates a word search puzzle with any words!

 ## Description

+Word Search Creator provides several Python programs that allow you to create word search puzzles with any given words and a title.
+There a command line interface, as well a Python function to generate word searches.

-There are three files in this repo:
+There are three files in the repo for creating word searches:

  - ```word_search_creator.py``` &mdash; contains several Python functions for generating word searches
  - ```word_search_app.py``` &mdash; utilizes functions contained in ```word_search_creator.py``` to create a Python user-interface for creating word searches
  - ```word_search_app_compiled.py``` &mdash; ```word_search_app.py```, although it is a single file and includes the ```word_search_creator.py``` dependency within it's own file

 ## Using Word Search Creator

 If you'd just like to generate word searches, simply type the following two commands into your command line:

 ```bash